 Mehendi and sangeet function are great fun-loving rituals.
 All the female members of the house play dholki and singing all the traditional songs and dancing to the song called “ Sneha”.

 If we talk about D-day and Sneha exhibits a range of emotions.
 There are lots of customs you will see at the Kanpur wedding.

 On the wedding day, the groom and the whole family of the groom take the marriage parade to the bride’s house or the venue of the wedding.
 Actually, this parade is known as Baraat.

-And one another is ritual is held at this time is known as juta churai which is a very interesting function.
-And in this groom have to give some cash to the bride cousins to get back the shoes.
+And another ritual that is held at this time is known as juta churai which is a very interesting function.
+And in this groom have to give some cash to the bride's cousins to get back the shoes.

-Then come to the next part of the wedding, this ceremony is held in the mandap.
+Then comes the next part of the wedding, this ceremony is held in the mandap.
 At the time of the pheras, the priest explained all the importance and values of every single phera.